hivemind-braincell/meowdy/README.md

 This game was built by three people in 24 hours as part of the 2022 Wackathon.
 Two of the three writers had no previous experience in Rust.

+This game uses the Rust game engine "Bevy", and illustrates that not all games have to be written in more traditional languages (like C++ or C#).
+Rust is a new and emerging language with a great community and a focus on safety, speed and ease of use.

 ## Installation

 ### Using `cargo`